brianwalczak/TimerBot/README.md

 node .
 ```

+### Notes
+Timer Bot uses both the built-in `Date` object in Node.js and the `luxon` library for handling time calculation.
+To maintain consistency and avoid issues with timezone (such as conversion to the local server time), it relies on Unix epoch timestamps, which represent time in UTC.
+This ensures all times are standardized to UTC regardless of the server's local timezone.
+For alarms and reminders, which require a date and time input, Timer Bot uses `luxon` to correctly handle the event data with the user's local timezone.

+Before any event is stored in the database, **all** event types are converted to milliseconds (Unix epoch timestamps), ensuring every stored time is in UTC.

 ## Contributions
 If you'd like to contribute to this project, please create a pull request [here](https://github.com/BrianWalczak/TimerBot/pulls).
 You can submit your feedback or any bugs that you find on the <a href='https://github.com/BrianWalczak/TimerBot/issues'>issues page</a>.
 Contributions are highly appreciated and will help us keep this project up-to-date!